Is there a limit on the size of individual email messages?

 You can do the same thing manually by putting the large file on your own website (or on a file sharing service like DropBox or Google Drive), then sending the recipient a link to the file instead of the file itself.

-As an example, if you wanted to share a file named clientwork.zip, simply upload it to your website, then send the recipients a normal text email message telling them to click on this link:
+As an example, if you wanted to share a file named clientwork.zip, you could upload it to your website then send the recipients a normal text email message telling them to click on this link:

 http://www.example.com/clientwork.zip